chrxn1c/nerthus/README.md

 # Nerthus

 Nerthus is an application to do something at Sunday 2 am.
 This is a CLI application forms a report about text file (counting words / letters / whatnot).
+Not my first project, just tossing around.

 ## Prerequisites